 What Will You Watch on Halloween?

-We don’t recommend binge-watching all 15 of these shows.
-Instead, pick a few that appeal to you and set aside a few nights to take in the full experience.
-My personal must-watch recommendations are Hannibal (for adults who want truly thrilling horror) and Stranger Things (for something that’s more family-friendly).
+We don’t recommend binge-watching every single one of these shows.
+Instead, pick one or two that appeal to you and set aside a few nights to take in the full experience.
+My personal must-watch recommendations are Hannibal (for adults who want truly dreadful horror) and Stranger Things (for something more on the family-friendly side).

 If you want to supplement these shows with something more traditional, you ought to check out these classic horror films on Netflix.